 - He advanced the teachings of the human person and sexuality to new levels in his Theology of the Body.

 - His holiness and virtue have helped lift him to the level of a "Blessed" and will soon make him a "Saint".

-- He was an orthodox Catholic leader who also had a very nice understanding of how to pastorally apply the teachings of the Church.
+- He loved the Church's doctrine, but he also had a very nice understanding of how to pastorally apply the teachings of the Church.

 - His love for young people helped start World Youth Days.

 - He continued to lead the Church while suffering greatly, thus showing us how to carry our crosses with dignity and love.